canonical/vanilla-framework/templates/docs/patterns/navigation.md

 <span class="p-label--new">New</span>

-Side navigation pattern can be used to provide more detailed navigation alongside your content.
+The side navigation pattern can be used to provide more detailed navigation alongside your content.

-It provides grouping of the links and nesting them up to three levels.
+It allows grouping the links into navigation sections and nesting them up to three levels.

-Current page in the side navigation should be highlighted by adding `is-active` class to `p-side-navigation__link` element.
-If current active page is nested in the navigation all relevant parent `p-side-navigation__link` or `p-side-navigation__text` elements should be highlighted using `is-selected` class to give a better view on the hierarchy.
+Current page in the side navigation should be highlighted by adding `is-active` class to the corresponding `p-side-navigation__link` element.

 <a href="/docs/examples/patterns/side-navigation/docs" class="js-example">
 View example of the side navigation pattern